Myanmar police killed in attack by ethnic armies: report | DW | 10.04.2021

 About 10 people were killed, the Bago Weekly Journal Online reported, citing a local source.

-Other media reports have put the death toll in Bago to be far higher.
+Other media reports have put the death toll in Bago far higher.

 A resident told French news agency AFP that at least 40 protesters were killed in the crackdown.